casper-network/docs/source/docs/casper/developers/cli/transfers/direct-token-transfer.md

 **Important response fields:**

 -   `"result"."execution_results"[0]."transfers[0]"` - the address of the executed transfer that the source account initiated.
 We will use it to look up additional information about the transfer
--   `"result"."execution_results"[0]."block_hash"` - contains the block hash of the block that included our transfer.
+-   `"result"."execution_results"[0]."block_hash"` - contains the block hash of the block that included the transfer.
 We will require the _state_root_hash_ of this block to look up information about the accounts and their purse balances

 **Note**: Transfer addresses use a `transfer-` string prefix.